Jieming-Li/jieming-li.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Begin my work as a research intern at PCI tech, China.
+Began work as a research intern at PCI Tech in China.

 <!-- A simple inline announcement with Markdown emoji! :sparkles: :smile: -->